Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Introduction

-where $\pi$ is the canonical projection onto $M$.
-Due to the homogeneity this homomorphismis is uniquely determined by its restriction to the unit-sphere bundle.
-In case of trivial bundles $F_j=M\times\cz^{N_j}$ this homomorphism can be identified with a smooth function on $(T^*M\times\rpbar)\setminus\{0\}$ with values in the $(N_1\times N_0)$-matrices.
-An operator $A(\tau)$ is called \emph{parameter-elliptic} if its homogeneous principal symbol is an isomorphism.
-In this case one can find a parametrix $B(\tau)$ of corresponding negativ order that coincides with $A(\tau)^{-1}$ for sufficiently large large values of $\tau$.
-For example, $\tau^2-\Delta$ with the Laplacian on $M$ is a parameter-elliptic operator of order $2$, and its parametrix/inverse is of order $-2$.
-However, note that one cannot proceed in this way when the Laplacian is replaced by a pseudodifferential $($and non-differential$)$ operator $A$.
+Note that one cannot proceed in this way when the Laplacian is replaced by a pseudodifferential $($and non-differential$)$ operator $A$.
 This is due to the fact that $\tau^{\mu}-A$, $\mu=\mathrm{ord}\,A$, is not a parameter-dependent operator in the above described sense.
 To cover this case Grubb in \cite{Grub} introduced a more general calculus of parameter-dependent operators $($actually in her book a parameter-dependent version of Boutet de Monvel's algebra for boundary value problems is developed, containing operators on a closed manifold as a simple special case$)$ that she later in \cite{GrSe} together with Seeley further refined for studying resolvent trace asymptotics for pseudodifferential operators and certain non-local boundary value problems.